 4. Directing new workforce approaches

 As we enter a world where it is eminent to improve old work models, organizations need to use workforce insights to set new directions throughout 2021.
-To effectively establish new approaches, they need to be dynamic and action oriented.
+To meet human capital trends and establish new approaches effectively, they need to be dynamic and action oriented.
 Understanding the labor force can help managers make better and faster resolutions based on relevant, up-to-date insights into their workforce capabilities.
 The more accurately an organization knows where to find and access those needed capabilities, the more efficiently it will empower people to fill operational gaps.

 Consequently, a holistic view of its people’s sentiments, norms, and behaviors will help understand its culture, specific risks and decide on actions to fulfill its ambitions.
 These insights will allow organizations to challenge their efforts and shift their methods as required continually.
 Collecting data during 2021 should focus on using information to take significant steps in approaching new outcomes.